 Collaboration is a very good thing.
 On the other hand, cheating is considered a very serious offense and is vigorously prosecuted.
 Vigorous prosecution requires that you be advised of the cheating policy of the course before the offending act.

 - For this semester, the policy is simple: don't cheat:

-Never share code or text on the project.
+Never share code or text on the homeworks and projects.

 Never use someone else's code or text in your solutions.